vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 of sale and the like after having the land sold measured in bis presence ).
 Vide Rājat.
 VI.
 38 and note 436 above where

-Viṣnu Dh.
+Viṣṇu Dh.
 S. VII.
 3 is quoted.
 7771913Officer in charge of boundaries.
 Vide Kautilya I. 12

 (one of the 18 tirthas ), II.
 21, V. 1, and Kamandaka XII.
 5. The word occurs in the Malavikāgnimtra, Act I. OTETTY-Officer in charge of the inner apartments or of the harem.
 Vide Masulipatam plate of Ammarāja II in